Skip to Main Content

 You can also read more about the measures available on these sources, in the section of this guide called “Bibliometrics tools and Measures”

 **Please click on any word that is a link, to find out more about it in the accompanying glossary or in a further source of information.**

 Furthermore, citation counts, even when available, are not always valuable indicators.
 Citation practices vary across disciplines and across scholarly communication channels.
-There are many different reasons to cite, including to criticise poor quality work and so a high level of citation, even if normalised, does not necessarily mean that an output or journal is of high quality
+There are many different reasons to cite, including to criticise poor quality work and so a high level of citation, even if normalised, does not necessarily mean that an output or journal is of high quality.

-If you have any questions about Open Access, the Research Repository, Research Data Management or any other scholarly communications issues please do get in touch:
+The Research Support Team is part of Library and Student Support (LSS) in the Sheppard Library.
+If you have questions about Open Access, the Research Repositories, Research Data Management or any other scholarly communications issues please do get in touch:

 If you have a subject specific question contact your Liaison Librarian.

 "Cited by" from CrossRef

 Take a look at the metrics for a journal article on PLOS.
 They display "cited by" data from numerous sources, including CrossRef.
 Publishers who are members of CrossRef (including Wiley, for example) may display their citation metrics.